 Students should have achieved at least a Grade 6 in Spanish at GCSE.

 Language study will improve your interpersonal and social skills.
-Many companies require skilled linguists and they actively seek to recruit students with good qualifications in a language.
-From ski-instructors to lawyers, football managers to holiday reps, teachers to air hostesses, a good qualification in a language can improve your job prospects to an employer.
-Many Universities also offer study abroad for a year when students can use their language skills in a working environment.
+Many companies require skilled linguists, and they actively seek to recruit students with good qualifications in a language.
+From ski-instructors to lawyers, football man-agers to holiday reps, teachers to air stewards, a good qualification in a language can improve your job prospects to an employer.
+Many universities also offer study abroad for a year when students can use their language skills in a working environment.
 Students of Spanish can also opt to study or work in South America.
-This is usually the students’ favourite part of the course, providing the chance to live abroad, and become fully immersed in the culture.
+This is usually the students' favourite part of the course, providing the chance to live abroad, and become fully immersed in the culture.